qaisjp/elevent/README.md

 =======

 Elevent is the easiest event system for Love2d, get rid of that file full of calls and put your draw code where it should be.

 This library streamlines the event system to allow multiple callbacks to be applied to a single master callback, prioritised by numbers and grouped by string.

 It's super easy to get started, just check out the documentation below!
+The documentation is incomplete :(

 Documentation